Laune Mountaineering

 List of Basics

-Wicking Base-layer or T-shirt
+Wicking Base-layer Merino wool or lightweight fleecy top.

-versa, over-trousers with side zips all the way up to the hips will allow you to get
+Waterproof Leggings Fully waterproof, breathable jacket and over-trousers are a must. if your waterproofs are not breathable, you’ll get wet from the inside out instead of vice versa.
+Over-trousers with side zips all the way up to the hips will allow you to get

-Socks - buy the best hiking socks you can afford, a heavy pair for cold weather
+Socks Buy the best hiking socks you can afford, a heavy pair for cold weather and lighter ones for warmer days.
+Carry a spare pair in your bag.

 Recommended Extras

-Spare hat, socks and gloves
+Spare fleece, hat, socks and gloves

 Large plastic bag to line your backpack and stop your stuff getting wet

-Gaiters for swampy ground (they come in knee-high or calf length).
+Gaiters for swampy ground (they come in knee-high or calf length)

-Change of clothes for when you get back to your car.
+Change of clothes for when you get back to your car

 Ticks & Lyme Disease